tjtate/sparkpost-api-documentation/services/transmissions_api.md

 | Field         | Type     | Description                           | Required   | Notes   |
 |------------------------|:-:       |---------------------------------------|-------------|--------|
 |list_id | string  | Identifier of the stored recipient list to use | yes | Specify this field when using a stored recipient list. |

+### Scheduled Transmissions
+Use the _options.start_time_ attribute to delay generation of messages.
+The scheduled time must be in the future and by default cannot be greater than 1 year from the time of submission.
+If the scheduled time does not fall in that range, the transmission is not accepted.

+Set the start_time_max_schedule_interval option in the [msg_gen](https://support.messagesystems.com/docs/web-momo4/modules.msg_gen.php) module to configure how far in the future the message generation may be delayed.

+Set the scheduled_interval_delete option in the [msg_gen](https://support.messagesystems.com/docs/web-momo4/modules.msg_gen.php) module to configure how close to the scheduled generation time the transmission can still be deleted.
+The default is 10 minutes, and the minumum value is 1 minute.